amchelle/amchelle.github.io/_posts/2023-01-13-classic-sourdough.md

 Use the bench scraper or your hands to flip the dough onto the clear counter.
 Perform another letter fold and shape into a ball.
 This will create a boule.

 Get your banneton basket or bowl and add a liner.
-If you don't have a liner use a cotton dishtowel and lightly mist it with water.
+If you don't have a liner use a cotton dish towel and lightly mist it with water.
 Sprinkle rice flour or all-purpose flour onto the liner.
 Make sure it is all up the sides, you don't want your dough to stick.

 Flip your shaped dough and gently place it into your bowl or banneton.
 Pinch together any parts of the dough where it is separting.
 This will make for a smooth bottom crust.